um-pdavila/acs_docs/docs/pegasus/soft/Jupyterhub.rst

 Using Pre-installed Kernels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several kernels have been pre-installed on Pegasys.
+Several kernels have been pre-installed on Pegasus.
 You can use them to test your code if you do not need
 additional packages.
 On the Notebook Dashboard page, you can create a
 new notebook file (.ipynb) with a selected kernel by clicking on the
 ``New`` button at the top-right corner under the menu bar.
 On the